MahyarFardin/Sikit-Learn/Ad click/Logestic Regression/README.md

-# Ad click project with Logestic Regression
+# Ad click project with Logistic Regression

 In this project I tried to predict whether some one with some given information will click on an advertisement on the internet or not.

-## why did I use Logestic Regression
+## why did I use Logistic Regression
 Well, the answere is easy; it is for binary and catagorized attributes.
 Also I used it to somehow compare it with Random Forest and Decision tree ( *which is done in anothe folder in this repository* ) their accuracy rate.